 You have already had the opportunity to try Android Lollipop 5?

-On the net some users complain of a poor battery life, some blogs have reported the impossibility of setting the silent mode and so on, but at the same time we also talk about a new version, Android 5.1, which will most likely solve these bugs.
+On the net some users complain of a low battery life, some blogs have reported the impossibility of setting the silent mode and so on, but at the same time we also talk about a new version, Android 5.1, which will most likely solve these bugs.

 Il pine of an application (which can be activated through the settings, therefore disabled by default) allows the user to lock the screen on an application through a special key visible in multitasking.

-To unlock the "pinnata" application, press the button simultaneously back e multitasking (overview), but as we said the latter is simulated with a prolonged pressure, then the phone cannot be unlocked, if not restarting it.
+To unlock the "pinnata" application, press the button simultaneously back e multitasking (overview), but as we have said the latter is simulated with a prolonged pressure, then the phone cannot be unlocked, if not restarting it.